newnightcoder/PRACTICAL-JS-blog-series/HOW REACT SAVED MY LIFE.md

 **Get to use webpack for real!**

 <a name="4"></a>
-## Words of encouragement 👊🏾
+## You ARE ready to start! 👊🏾

-So, yeah, now is the moment when you drop everything you were doing and start learning React!
+Yeah, now is the moment when you drop everything you were doing and start learning React!
-But you are in the middle of finishing yet ANOTHER js project? okay, keep at it BUT implement it with React!
+You are in the middle of finishing yet another JS project? okay, keep at it BUT implement it with React!
 1- open the terminal and type: ```npx install react``` 2- create a folder for this very first react project!
 3- back to terminal, make sure to locate yourself within this new folder (that is if you didn't create the folder from terminal using the ```mkdir``` command😉) and type: ```create-react-app``` (give a name to your project)